rbtcollins/bitnami-docker/redmine.md

 This tutorial walks you through setting up [Redmine](http://redmine.org), backup by a MariaDB database and running on the Google Container Engine.

-The tutorial uses the Redmine source code, turns it into a Docker container image and then runs that image on Google Container Engine.
+We create a Docker container image using the Redmine source code and also install the [Redmine S3](https://github.com/ka8725/redmine_s3) plugin to enable persistence of file uploads via [Google cloud storage](https://cloud.google.com/storage/).

-It also shows how you can set up a web service on an external IP, load balancing to a set of replicated servers backed by replicated Redmine nodes.
+The tutorial also demonstrates the setup of Redmine on an external IP, load balancing to a set of replicated servers backed by replicated Redmine nodes.

 ## Before you begin